 - Fill a pot with soil and place the mother plant in it.

-- Put the baby spider plant next to the mother plant, and ensure you don’t pot it too deeply, allowing its starter roots to touch the soil.
+- Put the baby spider plant next to the mother plant, and for best results, don’t pot it too deeply, allowing its starter roots to touch the soil.

 How long does it take to propagate a Spider Plant in water?

-It takes about a month for the roots to grow long enough that you can put them in the soil.
+It takes about a month for the roots to grow long enough that you can put them in the soil or growing medium.

 How do I know when my Spider Plant is ready for planting?